evenb1/link-shortner/README.md

-# Link Shortener
+# Link House

-Link Shortener is a simple web application that allows users to create shortened URLs using the Bitly API.
+Link House is a simple web application that allows users to create shortened URLs using the Bitly API.
 This project demonstrates the integration of a third-party API with a React frontend and showcases the deployment process on Vercel.

 ## Features
 **URL Shortening:** Input a long URL and get a shortened version using the Bitly API.